-Visitors to the Utah State Railroad Museum at Union Station are treated to a variety of interactive and pictoral displays and artifacts illustrating the construction of the transcontinental railroad.
+Visitors to the Utah State Railroad Museum at Union Station are treated to a variety of interactive and pictorial displays and artifacts illustrating the construction of the transcontinental railroad.
 As visitors enter the Railroad Museum they pass under timbers used to construct the historic Lucin Cutoff across the Great Salt Lake.
 In the museum theater enjoy a movie about the Big Boy Locomotives that ran from Ogden to Cheyenne.
-In March 2011 the museum unveiled it’s newest exhibit of the original Golden Spike Safe and Utah’s Cenntenial Gold Spike.
+In March 2011 the museum unveiled it’s newest exhibit of the original Golden Spike Safe and Utah’s Centennial Gold Spike.
 Weight your group on the Station’s original baggage scale.

 Children learn railroad crossing safety in this exhibit which encourages them to answer safety questions to activate the safety lights on the railroad crossing.
 The exhibit was recently renovated and is beautiful.

 The Maintenance of Way exhibit includes a variety of small equipment used to maintain the tracks.
 A rail handcar used to transport maintenance crews.
 A locomotive cab where children of all ages can experience the thrill of play driving a locomotive.
 Practice morse code skills with your fellow visitors with the two telegraph keys.

 This fall we are starting a renovation project!
 We will be creating a children’s museum that will entertain and educate children from 1-100yrs old!
 Please stay tuned for updates on our project.